-DMA Configuration for Series 2#
+Direct Memory Access (DMA) Configuration for Series 2#

-DMA support is available in most peripheral drivers for Series 2 devices and can be enabled as needed.
+Direct Memory Access (DMA) support is available in most peripheral drivers for Series 2 devices and can be enabled as needed.

-DMA Driver Configuration#
+DMA Transfer Configuration#

 The Kconfig option CONFIG_DMA_MAX_DESCRIPTOR